mywdka/words-on-a-string/README.md

 # words on a string
-Class material for <i>words on a string</i>: the Interaction Station's course on animated typography in P5js
+Examples repository for <i>words on a string</i>: the Interaction Station's course on interactive and animated typography in P5js

 ## 01. Intro to P5js
 → <code>drawEye.js</code>: shapes example<br />